unChaz/sci-fi-5e/srd/classes/paladin.md

 #### Cleansing Touch

-Beginning at 14th level, you can use your action to end one spell on yourself or on one willing creature that you touch.
+Beginning at 14th level, you can use your action to end one tek skill on yourself or on one willing creature that you touch.

 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain expended uses when you finish a long rest.